kzu/kzu.github.io/_posts/2024-07-16-auto-doc-cli.md

 Here's one way to automate the whole thing so you can just focus on making your tool awesome.

-1. Have your project emit the help to a text file, say `help.md`:
+First, have your project emit the help to a text file, say `help.md`:

    ```xml
    <Target Name="RenderHelp" AfterTargets="Build">